Who is Robert Mueller?

 The longtime litigator was the second-longest FBI director in history, only behind iconic and controversial director J. Edgar Hoover.
 Congress passed legislation in 2011 to extend Mueller's term from the usual 10 years, giving him a 12-year tenure.

+Comey was serving as acting attorney general as then-Attorney General John Ashcroft was hospitalized.
+Comey refused to reauthorize the controversial Bush administration program over concerns about the legality of the surveillance.

+The White House counsel and chief of staff rushed to the hospital to attempt to get Ashcroft to sign the reauthorization -- and Comey rushed to stop them, though the program was eventually reauthorized without Justice Department approval.
+Mueller's notes backed up Comey's account when the incident was revealed three years later, and Mueller joined Comey in threatening to resign in 2004 if the program was not overhauled.

-The stint capped a long career working in law.
+Mueller's FBI stint capped a long career working in law, including breaking ground.

 After decorated service in the Marine Corps in Vietnam, Mueller graduated from University of Virginia Law School, according to his FBI biography.